trevorcodes24/mini-amazon-python/README.md

 Python 3.x, No external libraries are required

 ## How to run
-Open console and type "python main.py".
-To use the GUI type "python gui.py"
+Open a terminal in the project folder and run "python main.py".
+For the GUI, run "python gui.py".

 ## Features Implemented
 - Register + login (username must be unique, password must be at least 6 characters)